An innovative call for projects to cure children with cancer

 Contact

-Programme support and management is provided by the European Science Foundation, which is the intermediary with the funding organisations.
+Programme support and management is provided by the European Science Foundation (ESF), which is the intermediary with the funding organisations.

-For further information about this announcement of opportunity please contact Fight Kids Cancer at ESF: fightkidscancer@esf.org
+For further information about the application, review, selection, and reporting process please contact FIGHT KIDS CANCER Secretariat at ESF: fightkidscancer@esf.org

 Contact form